XIII (Mushroomhead album)

 XIII is the fourth studio album by American heavy metal band Mushroomhead, released on October 14, 2003.
 The album reached No. 40 on the Billboard 200.
 By 2006, it had sold 177,000 copies in the United States and 400,000 copies worldwide, making it the band's most successful album to date.
-It is the second Mushroomhead album to be distributed through a major label, and it was also the debut release for then-new guitarists Bronson (who previously appeared on the band's prior album M3 as turntablist/sampler) and Gravy, as well as turntablist/sampler Stitch.
+It is the second Mushroomhead album to be distributed through a major label, and it was also the debut release for guitarists Bronson (who previously appeared on the band's prior album M3 as turntablist/sampler) and Gravy, as well as turntablist/sampler Stitch.

 XIII includes the single "Sun Doesn't Rise".
 Its music video was directed by Vincent Marcone.
 The video aired frequently on Headbangers Ball upon release.
 The track "Sun Doesn't Rise" was also featured on the Freddy vs. Jason soundtrack.

+In 2019, Joe Smith-Engelhardt of Alternative Press included the song "Sun Doesn't Rise" in his list of "Top 10 nü-metal staples that still hold up today".
+In 2021, the staff of Revolver included the album in their list of the "20 Essential Nu-Metal Albums".
+In 2022, Eli Enis of Revolver included the song "The Dream Is Over" in his list of the "10 Heaviest Nu-Metal Songs of All Time".